Accelerating Data Chunking in Deduplication Systems using Vector Instructions: Background

 Data deduplication consists of four phases \cite{comprehensive_dedup}: \begin{itemize} \item \textit{Data Chunking}: Data is divided into small chunks \newtext{typically of size} $1-64$KB using a chunking algorithm.
 All chunking algorithms have configurable parameters that control the average size of generated chunks. \item \textit{Fingerprinting and Comparison}: Chunks are hashed using a collision-resistant hashing algorithm such as MurmurHash3 \cite{tunable_encrypted_dedup} or SHA-256 \cite{sha256} to generate \textit{fingerprints}.
 Fingerprints are compared against those previously seen to identify duplicate chunks. \item \textit{Metadata Creation}: Metadata, i.e., \textit{file recipes} required to reconstruct the original data from stored chunks, are created. \item \textit{Metadata and Chunk Storage}: Non-duplicate chunks and recipes are saved on the storage medium.
 Fingerprints are stored on the fingerprint database and cached in an in-memory index. \end{itemize}

 Data chunking and fingerprinting are typically the most computationally intensive phases in deduplication \cite{dedup_intro}.
-While fingerprinting has been accelerated up to $53\times$ using GPUs \cite{gpu_dedup, storegpu} and faster hashing algorithms \cite{tunable_encrypted_dedup, persistent_memory_dedup}, data chunking acceleration has only received limited attention and is currently the performance bottleneck (\S\ref{sec:bg_dedup_bottlenecks}).
+While fingerprinting has been accelerated up to $53\times$ using GPUs \cite{gpu_dedup, storegpu} and faster hashing algorithms \cite{tunable_encrypted_dedup, persistent_memory_dedup}, data chunking acceleration has only received limited attention and adds significant overhead on the deduplication critical path (\S\ref{sec:bg_dedup_bottlenecks}).